How to Apply Your Liquibase Pro License Key

 Note: To take advantage of all Liquibase Pro features, it is recommended to use the latest version of Liquibase.

 Apply your Liquibase Pro license key

-Tip: It is best to use a Secrets Management tool like Hashicorp Vault, CyberArk, AWS Secrets Manager, or another credential management tool to keep Liquibase license keys secure.
+Tip: It is best to use a Secrets Management tool like Hashicorp Vault or AWS Secrets Manager to keep Liquibase license keys secure.